 Speaking of the aforesaid flexibility, you can hold a micro wedding just about anywhere.
 (Try doing that with a 100-plus person guest list!)
 With fewer guests, trimmings, and the like, there’s less to fit into a given area, so location options become nearly endless.
 Look to Wilmington’s breweries or parks, or one of our island beaches’ piers to start.

 From a riverfront loft in historic downtown Wilmington to an oceanfront cottage in Carolina Beach, vacation rentals can be your wedding ceremony location, too.
-Fit for social distancing, head outside onto a deck or simply set up in the backyard, surrounded by palms or under an oak tree.
-Or, share your vows sans shoes, directly on the beach.
+Head outside onto a deck or simply set up in the backyard, surrounded by palms or under an oak tree.
+Or, share your vows sans shoes directly on the beach.

 Thanks to Wilmington’s and its Island Beaches’ mostly moderate temperatures, beach and outdoor weddings are a year-round possibility.
 (It’s one reason our beaches are a desirable wedding destination.)

 If spontaneity is calling, book an area hotel or resort for intimate nuptials.
-Couples have contacted me while en-route to their accommodations to set up a next-day ceremony.
+Couples have contacted me while en route to their accommodations to set up a next-day ceremony.
 Grab a bottle of bubbly, cupcakes, and a bouquet, and have your best friends meet you on the Blockade Runner Beach Resort patio or charter a private cruise.
 Then, book a reservation for a celebratory dinner at a locally owned restaurant.
-Or for a meaningful ceremony that comprises a little more room for you and your guests, consider the Riverwalk at the Embassy Suites Wilmington Riverfront Hotel, the Hotel Ballast, or the Wilmington Convention Center.
+Or for a meaningful ceremony that comprises a little more room for you and your guests, consider the Riverwalk at the Embassy Suites Wilmington Riverfront Hotel, the Hotel Ballast, the Aloft Wilmington at Coastline Center or the Wilmington Convention Center.
 Other intimately-sized venues abound, like 128 South in Wilmington’s downtown district, and Wrightsville Manor located near Wrightsville Beach.
-All have indoor and outdoor spaces, providing social distancing opportunities, along with a plan “B” in case of rain.
+All have indoor and outdoor spaces along with a plan “B” in case of rain.

 What to wear